 How to Apply / Admissions

-In order to participate in the entrance exams it is necessary to send an application, appendix to the application, together with all other necessary documents (see details below).
-Then it is necessary to pass the entrance exams on January, 2021 and it will be for the 2021/2021 academic year.
-Due to the extraordinary situation related to COVID-19, Faculty of Business Administration offers foreign applicants to participate in the entrance exam in January 2021 via Skype.
+In order to participate in the entrance exams it is necessary to send an application and an appendix to the application, together with all other necessary documents (see details below).
+Then it is necessary to pass the entrance exams in January 2021 (for the 2021 academic year).
+Due to the extraordinary situation related to COVID-19, Faculty of Business Administration offers foreign applicants to participate in the entrance exam in January 2021 remotely (Skype, etc.).

 What to do to log on to the admission procedure?